-The new Amazon Echo has a slight audio edge over the Nest Audio
+Nest Audio vs. Amazon Echo (4th Gen): Which should you buy?

 |Yes

-If the Amazon Echo has one hardware perk, it's the 3.5mm line in/out port.
-With a 3.5mm-to-USB-C adapter, you can connect your phone to it directly; or link your second Echo to the first via the plug instead of wirelessly.
+If the Amazon Echo has one hardware perk, it's the 3.5mm line in/out port, which lets you link your second Echo to the first via the plug instead of wirelessly, or to listen directly to music via some 3.5mm headphones.

 Otherwise, the differences come down to software and compatibility.
 The Echo can be paired with certain televisions to work as a TV speaker, something the Nest Audio cannot currently do.
 There's a wide range of Google Assistant-compatible devices that can be controlled through a simple Nest Audio command, from Philips bulbs to Nest locks and thermostats to various security cams, but not through Alexa commands.
 The same is true in reverse for these Alexa-compatible devices.

-Nest security tech may be reliable, but Echo's new Zigbee support gives it access to a wider range of 3rd-party smart home and security devices.
+Eventually, the new Matter standard will let both ecosystems control the same smart home devices, outside of ones specifically made by Amazon or Google.
+But it's been delayed several times and we don't know yet when it'll arrive, so for now, you will want to make sure your current smart devices work with your speaker of choice.

-Amazon Echo has made a couple of flashy new feature upgrades that caught our eye.
-The first is Zigbee compatibility, which lets it control a variety of home security devices with built-in Zigbee tech.
-The second is Amazon Sidewalk: a Bluetooth LE system that expands your ability to control smart devices outside of your home Wi-Fi into your neighborhood.
-Using an Alexa command, you can control any cams, lights, or other tech that your Wi-Fi network can't reach.
+Both Google and Amazon boast about their new devices' improved processing speeds.
+The Amazon Echo allegedly processes requests twice as fast as the 3rd-Gen Echo, thanks to the AZ1 Neural Edge processor; you get "2x faster speech processing and lower memory usage by up to 85%" compared to before, and it's still the fastest you'll get from any Echo speaker.
+With Nest Audio, you get "one TeraOPS of processing power," so Google Assistant requests can be handled locally instead of over the cloud.

-Both Google and Amazon boast about their new devices' improved processing speeds: the Amazon Echo allegedly processes requests twice as fast, and the Nest Audio has "one TeraOPS of processing power," so Google Assistant requests can be handled locally instead of over the cloud.
-So, in essence, you should consider which voice assistant you already prefer over the other.
-We called Alexa skills the best and worst of using an Echo, and generally tend to prefer Google Assistant for our Android tech.
+In practice, our Nest Audio reviewer said "this is the most responsive Google Assistant has ever been on a speaker," but that you may resent the lack of exclusive features compared to other Google Assistant devices.
+Our Echo reviewer hadn't tested previous Amazon speakers and couldn't compare the speed, but was quite happy in general, especially with features like Alexa routines.

-If you've previously purchased tech to go with one speaker ecosystem, it makes sense to stick with the system and voice phrases you know and use already.
+If you prefer a specific assistant, you'll be happy with the corresponding speaker for unlocking its full potential.
+Or if you've previously purchased tech to go with one speaker ecosystem, it makes sense to stick with the system and voice phrases you know and use already.

 Nest Audio vs Amazon Echo: Which smart speaker should you buy?